alexrudnick/dissertation/BURNDOWN.md

     * DONE-ish understand the doc2vec paper (cited in dissertation)
     * DONE learn how to train doc2vec from Spanish wikipedia!!
     * DONE be able to load up saved models
+    * how much text do we use to train a model?
+      * how much can we fit in memory for training?
+      * how does training data size affect quality?
-    * ... and turn inferred document vectors into features for classification
+    * turn inferred document vectors into features for classification

 The important thing to think about here is the "one hot" representation -- are our symbolic features like "the word on the left was 'dog' " getting turned into